dguzenko/newdocs/docs/events.md

 ----------------------

 1. Download **Events** package from [ZOOlanders site](https://www.zoolanders.com/extensions/events).
+2. Unpack the package and find the ZOO Apps installers.
+2. Go to the *Joomla Administration / Components / ZOO / Gearwheel*.
+3. Install the previously unpacked App/s.
+If you are not familiar with this process please review the [official ZOO docs](http://yootheme.com/zoo/documentation/getting-started/install-a-new-app).
-2. Go to the *Joomla Administration / Extensions / Extension Manager / Install*.
+4. Go to the *Joomla Administration / Extensions / Extension Manager / Install*.
 3. Use the "Upload Package File" option to choose the previously downloaded package from your pc.
 4. Click on the "Upload & Install" button.